sylhare/sylhare.github.io/_posts/2023/2023-01-23-Code-acronyms.md

 of refactoring, keeping your code clean by avoiding duplication.

-The principle as [formulated][14] is actually "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system" and as stated a single representation leaves no room for duplication.
+The principle as [formulated][14] is actually "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system" and as stated, a single representation leaves no room for duplication.

-From this principle, some patterns and library have emerged, like those code generators which by an annotation will automatically create code for you.
-Beware that while useful in some case, it might create more code than you need, which is an excellent transition for the next acronym!
+From this principle, some patterns and libraries have emerged, like those code generators which by an annotation will automatically create code for you.
+Beware that while useful in some cases, it might create more code than you need, which is an excellent transition for the next acronym!

 ### YAGNI